-Because supplements aren’t regulated by the FDA for safety, you can also look the USP certification.
-A vitamin that is USP certified has been tested for amounts specified, harmful contaminants, how it is broken down and released into the body and if it’s made according to FDA’s Good Manufacturing Processes.
-Click here for USP verified products.
+Because supplements aren’t regulated by the FDA for safety, you can also look for the USP certification.
+A vitamin that is USP certified has been tested for amounts specified, harmful contaminants, how it is broken down and released into the body, and if it’s made according to FDA’s Good Manufacturing Processes.
+Go here for USP verified products.
 Can’t find USP?
 Another certification to look for is NSF.

 5. Do they still need it?